Antimullerian Hormone (AMH), Serum

 Assessment of menopausal status, including premature ovarian failure

-Assessing ovarian status, including follicle development, ovarian reserve, and ovarian responsiveness, as part of an evaluation for infertility and assisted reproduction protocols such as in vitro fertilization
+Assessing ovarian status, including ovarian reserve and ovarian responsiveness, as part of an evaluation for infertility and assisted reproduction protocols such as in vitro fertilization

 Assessing ovarian function in patients with polycystic ovarian syndrome